fscelliott/docsdonewell/_posts/2025-04-01-llm-assisted-docs-vs-blogs.md

 ## Chat GPT unreliably updated my developer docs

 I've been unimpressed by Chat's ability to maintain rigorous accuracy and keep its grabby little hands off the parts of the document I DON'T want it to update.
-Overall, I feel like I'm editing the work of some hasty intern who didn't actually test if the steps they listed are accurate.
-As soon as the LLM gave me back a response and I spotted some glaring errors, I knew I'd have to double check each step by actually performing the documented actions myself.
-In that case, frankly I'd rather author the steps myself than search for gotchas authored by the 'unreliable intern.'
+Overall, I feel like I'm editing the work of some hasty intern.
+As soon as I spotted glaring errors in the LLM's response, I knew I'd have to double check each step by actually performing the documented actions myself.
+Frankly I'd rather author the steps myself than search for an unreliable narrator's gotchas.

 Here's how my experiment went: